bbrk24/Trilangle/README.md

 ### Compiling for the web

 The wasm directory contains most of the wrapper/glue code necessary to run the interpreter in a browser.
-Emscripten 3.1.21 or later is required.
+Emscripten 3.1.21 or later and Node 14 or later are required.

+Run the shell script `build_wasm.sh` to compile the project to webassembly and to generate the JS glue code.
+Then, you can run `npm start` to host it locally (at http://localhost:3000), or `npm run deploy` to push it to Github pages.

 [Hexagony]: https://github.com/m-ender/hexagony
 [turing_completeness.md]: turing_completeness.md